 Winter tyres typically cost approximately the same as a comparable summer tyre.
 For a small family car, such as a VW Golf, winter tyres can cost from as little as £50 each – although this’ll depend on the tyre manufacturer and how much a tyre shop charges to fit them.

 Once you’ve removed your car’s summer tyres, you’ll need somewhere to store them until you’re ready to have them refitted in spring.
 Some tyre shops will offer to keep hold of them for you (for a fee) but you’ll probably have to clear some space in the garage to keep them safely stored for the winter.

 Winter tyres don’t offer as much grip as summer tyres in warm and dry conditions.
 As a result, your car’s stopping distance will usually be greater on winter tyres than on conventional summer tyres in temperatures above 11 degrees.

 The softer rubber in winter tyres means they’ll wear more quickly than conventional tyres in hot weather, too.
-As a result, it’s best to switch back to summer tyres in the spring.
+As a result, it’s best to switch back to summer tyres once spring comes back around.

 So, should I buy winter tyres?

 If you live somewhere prone to particularly harsh winter weather, a set of good winter tyres could make the difference between getting stuck and getting home safely.
 If, however, you live in a built-up area where heavy snowfall is rare and gritters are common, dedicated winter tyres are probably an expense you can do without.